-For some people having Wi-Fi or mobile service during a trip is considered essential (for other essentials see our Japan packing list), while others may deem it less necessary – after all, it’s a vacation, right?
+For some people, having Wi-Fi or mobile phone service during a trip is considered essential (for other essentials see our Japan packing list), while others may deem it less necessary — after all, it’s a vacation, right?

-Even if you’re looking forward to disconnecting and immersing yourself in Japanese culture, and not planning to do work or check email (good for you!), having reliable service can still be extremely convenient when it comes to getting around, or making on-the-fly decisions while out exploring.
+Even if you’re looking forward to disconnecting and immersing yourself in Japanese culture, and not planning to do work or check email (good for you!), having reliable internet or mobile access on your phone can still be extremely convenient when it comes to getting around, or making on-the-fly decisions while out exploring.

 Wi-Fi is Not Ubiquitous in Japan